What is Investigational FMT?

-It’s important to speak with your doctor about whether FMT is the right option for you.
-Patients who meet the requirements below may be eligible for an FMT treatment
+It’s important to speak with your doctor about whether investigational FMT is the right option for you.
+Patients who meet the requirements below may be eligible for an investigational FMT treatment

 1. Diagnosis of C. difficile infection (CDI).

 b.
-You have been diagnosed with severe/fulminant CDI that has failed standard-of-care antibiotic therapy
+You have been diagnosed with severe/fulminant CDI that has failed standard-of-care therapy

-2. Informed consent Conversation: You have discussed FMT as a treatment options with your doctor and understand
+2. Informed consent Conversation: You have discussed investigational FMT as a treatment option with your doctor and understand

 a.
-That FMT is an investigational treatment that is not approved by the FDA.
+That investigational FMT is an investigational treatment that is not approved by the FDA.